Related publications

 If you’re not happy with the outcome of your complaint to the NHS, a council or a care provider, you can take it further.
 The next step depends on the type of service and how your care is funded.

-You should approach the relevant ombudsman within 12 months of the incident happening, or of when you became aware of the problem.
+You should approach the relevant Ombudsman within 12 months of the incident happening, or of when you became aware of the problem.

 You can apply for a judicial review if you want to challenge the way a decision was made – for example, if you think the law wasn’t correctly applied or the right procedures were not followed.
 The charity Public Law Project has published a short guide explaining how this process works.